mrctms/aloneMP/README.md

 - Web interface

 Since I'm not a UI guy, if anyone want make a web interface for aloneMP are welcome!<br>
-I already have a basic API server on my branch.
+I already have a basic web server on my branch.

 Drop me an email before start the work.